-Among the PASS1A fast-acting features, which can be explained by fast-circadian effect can be assessed by the two "deltas" observed in PASS1C, 1C_E0.5 versus 1C_C0 and 1C_E1 versus 1C_C0.
+The PASS1A fast-acting features, which can be explained by fast-circadian effect, can be assessed by the two "deltas" observed in PASS1C, 1C_E0.5 versus 1C_C0 and 1C_E1 versus 1C_C0.
 They will be compared to the two matched control deltas: 1C_C0.5 versus 1C_C0 and 1C_C_IPE versus 1C_C0.
 The four deltas from 1C can be compared to the corresponding exercise-only deltas from PASS1A: E0.5 versus C0, and E_IPE versus C0.
 This comparison can be done without merging the data between PASS1A and PASS1C.
 This is called a meta-analysis, albeit limited to comparing the fast-patterns between PASS1A and PASS1C, not for the full time course analyzed by PASS1A.

 There are a few other options of meta-analysis that involve less well matched data at 4h.
 Here we have PASS1A's E4 versus PASS1C's 1C_C4, without a C4 from PASS1A or E4 from PASS1C.
 This comparison can be useful if batch correction is successful.